openedx/edx-toggles/scripts/README.rst

 dependencies for the report generator, and run it, passing the following values on the command line:

+    * feature-toggle-data: path to the sql dump data created above
+    * annotation-data: path to the code annotation data created above
+    * output: path to write report files into

 .. code:: bash

     make requirements